ManylandMods/manyland-documentation/docs/manylandcode.md

 With Parse's **deobfuscator**, you can access the local player object by typing ```ig.game.player``` into the console.
 This will list all properties related to your player.

 An important property to note is **id**.
 All items and players in Manyland have a 24 character id (often referenced as **rid** in manyland.js for players).
-A significant amount of Manyland's id checks are **client-sided**, which means it is possible to do things such as edit creations that are not yours via messing around with ids (even without the cloneable attribute).
+A significant amount of Manyland's id checks are **client-side**, which means it is possible to do things such as edit creations that are not yours via messing around with ids (even without the cloneable attribute).

 ## Player Array